A General Theory of Liquidity Provisioning for Prediction Markets: Introduction

-We fill this gap by introducing a general framework for liquidity provisioning protocols for cost-function prediction markets trading any number of securities (\S~\ref{sec:protocol-pred-markets}).
-Our framework is designed on the idea of LPs running market makers ``in parallel''; we show that several notions of parallel market making are equivalent, including scoring rule markets of \citet{hanson2003combinatorial} (\S~\ref{sec:equivalence}).
-Our protocol allows LPs to submit an arbitrary cost function, specifying essentially any liquidity allocation over the price space, and determines the deposit required to indeed provide that liquidity.
-One could view our protocol as theoretically formalizing Minswap \citep{nguyen2021minswap}, which is designed on Cardano to accomodate multiple LP pools.
-When working with 3 or more assets, we argue that the liquidity at a given price must be described by a full matrix, allowing one to assess the liquidity in each ``direction'', i.e., for each possible trade (\S~\ref{sec:liquidty_discussion}).
+To fill this gap, we introduce a general framework for liquidity provisioning protocols for cost function prediction markets trading any number of securities (\S~\ref{sec:protocol-pred-markets}).
+Our protocol allows LPs to submit an arbitrary cost function, specifying their liquidity over the entire price space.
+Then, the mechanism determines the deposit required to ensure that LPs never owe the market maker in any future state.
+Our framework is built on the idea of LPs running market makers ``in parallel,'' and we show that several notions of parallel market making are equivalent, including the scoring rule markets of \citet{hanson2003combinatorial} (\S~\ref{sec:equivalence}).

+We also address various difficulties that arise in the case of three or more securities.
+First, we justify the need for our general protocol by demonstrating the inherent multidimensionality of liquidity (\S~\ref{sec:liquidity_discussion}).
+The liquidity at a given price must be described by a full matrix, allowing one to assess the liquidity in each ``direction,'' i.e., for each possible trade.
 As a corollary, any fully general liquidity provisioning protocol must allow liquidity between all assets simultaneously, rather than only allowing liquidity in pairwise markets.
-We show how our protocol can recover existing DeFi protocols in the case of two assets, while also giving rise to expressive DeFi protocols with any number of assets that are more computationally feasible (\S~\ref{sec:DeFi}).
-We conclude in \S~\ref{sec:discussion-open-dir} with a discussion of fees in $n\geq 3$ securities and open directions.
+Moreover, we show that natural axioms on the design of trading fees are incompatible when there are three or more securities traded (\S~\ref{sec:fees}).

+Finally, we additionally show that in the two-asset case, our framework recovers several existing protocols (\S~\ref{sec:DeFi}) used in decentralized finance.
+We also provide several restricted protocols that are computationally feasible.
+Furthermore, we contribute to the decentralized finance literature by giving a fully expressive protocol for the trade of any number of assets.